-She's worked for Almost Real Things Magazine, the Creative Writing Department at Denver School of the Arts, and various advocacy organizations.
-She received her BA in Cultural Studies & Creative Non-Fiction Writing from Columbia College Chicago.
+She received her BA in Cultural Studies & Creative Non-Fiction Writing from Columbia College Chicago in 2017.
 Her thesis examined colonial issues in photography and the importance of ethical visual storytelling as a tool of disruption.
 Catch her making collages and eating tacos in Austin, Texas.

 Kisha Ravi is a freelance photographer and photo editor raised + based in Bangalore, India.
-Kisha is a former National Public Radio (NPR) photo editor.
-She was also a social media manager + researcher at Chennai Photo Biennale, a non-profit engaged in photographic arts and meaningful socio-cultural discussion.
+Kisha is currently a photo editor at Rest of World.
+She was a former photo editor for National Public Radio (NPR) and a social media manager + researcher at Chennai Photo Biennale, a non-profit engaged in photographic arts and meaningful socio-cultural discussion.
 She is currently a part of Diversify Photo’s new Up Next category: a list of up and coming photographers, selected from a pool of more than 1,000 applicants.
 She joined Native as a Photographer and Community & Engagement Editor in 2020.

 Liliana Cobos is an expert in educational content development and teaching for the arts.
 She is currently working as Head Teacher at IMAGO Institute of Visual Arts in Mexico City and began working at Native Agency as Head of Education and Operations in 2020.